Chillicothe, Illinois: Geography

 According to the 2010 census, Chillicothe has a total area of 5.415 sqmi, of which 5.13 sqmi (or 94.74%) is land and 0.285 sqmi (or 5.26%) is water.

 Chillicothe is located on the Illinois River and on the parallel Iowa Interstate Railroad (IAIS) branch, from Bureau to Peoria, which was formerly the Rock Island Railroad.
 Crossing the IAIS and the Illinois River at Chillicothe is the former Santa Fe Railroad, now owned by BNSF Railway.

 Almost 4 miles outside of town the BNSF Railway operates one of the most notable civil engineering points on the Chillicothe Subdivision.
 Edelstein Hill is one of the steepest climbs on the railway system and attracts many railfans to see locomotives pulling intermodal trains up the hill.

 The Illinois River runs both north and south connecting Chicago with St. Louis.
 Barge traffic is occasional as it is an efficient means of transportation for some bulk products.
 Eight miles to the north is Sparland and three miles to the south is Rome.
 Peoria is 20 miles to the south.

-Chillicothe sits along the Illinois River Valley where gravel and sand from prehistoric river development sits.
-It is currently being dug up and is sold for construction and roadbeds.
-In Chillicothe there are relatively large service facilities and connections to the BNSF Railway.

-Even though Chillicothe sits along a river valley, forests are very common.
-Marshall State Refuge sits to the north and Atchison Waterfowl Refuge in Woodford County.
-The bluffs that surround it are full of hunting spots and locations where deer are common.
-Duck hunting as well is popular in the waterfront sloughs and swamps to the north.